 Consideration Importance Details Insurance Impact

 Mortgage and Debt Protection Critical For most Australian families, the mortgage is the single largest financial liability.
 If the primary earner dies without sufficient life insurance, the surviving partner may be forced to sell the family home.
-With average Australian house prices still above $800,000 in many regions (per REINZ data), the mortgage balance alone often justifies significant life cover.
-Many families set their term life cover amount to at least match their outstanding mortgage.
-Some prefer a dedicated decreasing-term mortgage protection policy where the cover amount reduces in line with the mortgage balance, keeping premiums lower.
+With median house prices exceeding $800,000 in Sydney and over $700,000 in Melbourne (CoreLogic data), the mortgage balance alone often justifies significant life cover.
+Many families set their term life cover amount to at least match their outstanding mortgage plus other debts.
+Some prefer a dedicated decreasing-term mortgage protection policy where the cover amount reduces in line with the mortgage balance, keeping premiums lower as the debt shrinks.

 Replacing Household Income Critical Beyond the mortgage, a family needs ongoing income to cover living expenses - groceries, utilities, transport, healthcare, clothing, activities.
 A sole surviving parent may need to reduce working hours to manage childcare, further reducing household income.
-The Survivor's Grant from Work and Income provides limited one-off assistance but does not replace ongoing income.
+Government support through Services Australia provides limited assistance but does not replace a full income.
 Income protection insurance replaces up to 75% of gross income if you cannot work due to illness or injury.
 Term life insurance provides a lump sum that can be invested to generate ongoing income for the family.
-Many financial planners suggest having enough cover for 5-10 years of household expenses.
+Many financial planners suggest having enough cover for 5-10 years of household expenses on top of the mortgage.

 Children's Future Education Costs High If providing for your children's education is a priority, life insurance can ensure this goal is met regardless of what happens.
-Tertiary education costs in Australia include tuition fees (currently capped for domestic students in the first year but rising thereafter), plus accommodation and living costs of $15,000-25,000 AUD per year per child.
-Adding $50,000-100,000 per child to your cover amount can help provide for future education costs.
+Private school fees in Australia range from $10,000-$40,000 per year depending on the school and year level.
+Tertiary education costs include HECS-HELP contributions plus accommodation and living costs of $15,000-$25,000 AUD per year for students living away from home.
+Adding $50,000-$100,000 per child to your cover amount can help provide for future education costs.
 This amount is factored into the total sum insured on your term life policy rather than being a separate product.
+Income protection also protects your ability to keep paying school fees if you become ill.

 Insuring the Stay-at-Home Parent High A common oversight is only insuring the income-earning parent.
-If the stay-at-home parent dies or becomes seriously ill, the working parent faces significant childcare costs - potentially $30,000-60,000 AUD per year for full-time care, depending on the number of children.
-They may also need to reduce their own working hours.
+If the stay-at-home parent dies or becomes seriously ill, the working parent faces significant childcare costs - potentially $40,000-$70,000 AUD per year for full-time care depending on the number of children.
+They may also need to reduce their own working hours to manage caring responsibilities.
 Life insurance on the stay-at-home parent provides a lump sum to fund childcare and household help.
 Income protection is not available for non-earners, but trauma cover can provide a lump sum on diagnosis of a serious illness.
-A cover amount of $200,000-500,000 on the non-earning parent is commonly chosen by Australian families.
+A cover amount of $300,000-$500,000 on the non-earning parent is commonly chosen by Australian families.

 Trauma and Critical Illness High A parent being diagnosed with cancer, having a heart attack, or suffering a stroke can be financially devastating even if they survive.
 Treatment may require extended time off work, travel to specialist centres, and ongoing rehabilitation.
-The Australian public health system covers most treatment costs, but lost income and additional expenses add up quickly.
+Medicare and the public health system cover most treatment costs, but lost income, out-of-pocket gaps, and additional expenses accumulate quickly.
 Trauma (or critical illness) cover pays a lump sum on diagnosis of specified conditions.
-This can be used for any purpose - mortgage payments, reduced work hours, private treatment, or family support.
-Trauma cover amounts of $100,000-300,000 are common for Australian families.
+This can be used for any purpose - mortgage payments, reduced work hours, private treatment, or family support during recovery.
+Trauma cover amounts of $100,000-$300,000 are common for Australian families.

 Policy Review as Children Grow Moderate Your family's insurance needs change over time.
-As your mortgage reduces, children become financially independent, and retirement savings grow, the amount of life insurance cover you need typically decreases.
+As your mortgage reduces, children become financially independent, and superannuation balances grow, the amount of life insurance cover you need typically decreases.
 Conversely, having additional children, increasing your mortgage, or taking on new debts may increase your needs.
 Reviewing your life insurance every 1-2 years or after major life events ensures you are not over-insured (paying for cover you no longer need) or under-insured (leaving gaps in your protection).
-Most providers allow cover adjustments without starting a new policy.
+Most providers allow cover adjustments without starting an entirely new policy.

 Disclaimer: The consideration levels shown are general assessments for informational purposes only.
 Individual family circumstances vary significantly.
-Information is based on publicly available data from MoneySmart, ASIC, and Australian insurance provider disclosures.
+Information is based on publicly available data from Moneysmart, APRA, and Australian insurance provider disclosures.
 For personalised guidance, consult a licensed financial adviser.

 Life Insurance Providers for Families